You Made it!

 Allez.

-Real quick….. if at any point throughout this epic read you think to yourself “fuck it, I don’t want to do this myself, I want a ghostwriter to help build me an iconic personal brand”, make your way over here.
+Real quick... if at any point throughout this epic read you think to yourself “fuck it, I don’t want to do this myself, I want a ghostwriter to help build me an iconic personal brand”, waltz on over here.

 Act I